Consensys/verax-documentation/discover/standard-library/nft-portal.md

 function balanceOf(address _owner, uint256 _id) external view returns (uint256);
 ```

 The erc-1155 token standard is also seeing widespread adoption, and is implemented widely, especially in the gaming sector.
-This standard aligns more with the attestation registry, as the addition of the `_id` parameter will allow us to specify a schema id (when cast from `bytes32` to `uint256`) which effectively allows a dapp to query if a user has been given an attestation on a specific schema.
+This standard aligns more with the attestation registry, as the addition of the `_id` parameter will allow us to specify a schema ID (when cast from `bytes32` to `uint256`) which effectively allows a dApp to query if a user has been given an attestation on a specific schema.